hadriensevel/hadriensevel/README.md

 I'm an engineering and economics student passionate about MedTech and Data Science.

 #### 📚 Education
-- MSc Management, Technology, and Economics (ongoing) - ETH Zürich
+- MSc student in Management, Technology, and Economics - ETH Zürich
 - BSc in Mechanical Engineering - EPFL

 #### 👨‍💻 Experience